vinitborad/incubyte-project-frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment Variables

+This project uses environment variables for configuration.
+The following variables are required:

+- `NEXT_PUBLIC_BACKEND_API_URL`: URL of the main backend API server (default: http://localhost:5000)
+- `NEXT_PUBLIC_CHATBOT_API_URL`: URL of the Python chatbot server (default: http://localhost:8000)
+- `NEXT_PUBLIC_PLACEHOLDER_IMAGE_URL`: Default placeholder image URL for products

+All variables prefixed with `NEXT_PUBLIC_` are exposed to the browser.
+For sensitive variables that should only be available on the server-side, omit the `NEXT_PUBLIC_` prefix.

 ## Learn More